Refugee status, subsidiary or temporary protection: what differences?

 The European Commission proposal discussed on 3 March 2022 and approved on the occasion of the Council of Ministers of the Interior of the EU Member States.

 Ukrainian nationals receive the provisional residence permit which enables them to pursue a professional activity.

-Asylum is the protection afforded by a State to an alien who is or is at risk of persecution in his or her country.
-There are 2 forms of asylum protection: refugee status and subsidiary protection.
-The French Office for the Protection of Refugees and Stateless Persons (Ofpra) has sole competence to grant them in France.
-Temporary protection is a special measure decided at European level during a mass influx of displaced persons.
+Asylum is the protection afforded by a State to a foreigner who is or is at risk of persecution in its country.
+There are two forms of asylum protection: refugee status and subsidiary protection.
+The French Office for the Protection of Refugees and Stateless Persons (Ofpra) has sole jurisdiction to grant such status in France.
+Temporary protection is a special measure decided at European level in the event of a mass influx of displaced persons.

-- A foreigner persecuted in his country and who cannot or will not claim the protection of that country.
-They must be persecutions based on race, religion, nationality, membership of a certain social group (including gender and sexual orientation considerations, the risk of female circumcision) or political opinions.
+- A foreigner persecuted in his own country and who cannot or will not claim protection in that country.
+They must be persecuted on the grounds of race, religion, nationality, membership of a particular social group (including on grounds of gender and sexual orientation, the risk of female circumcision) or political opinion.
 We're talking aboutconventional asylum with reference to the Geneva Convention of 28 July 1951.

-- Foreign national persecuted because of his work for freedom.
-They may include, for example, political or trade union activists, journalists, artists or intellectuals threatened for their commitment to democracy in their country.
-We're talking aboutconstitutional asylum..
+- Foreigner persecuted in his country because of his work for freedom.
+These may include, for example, political or trade union activists, journalists, artists or intellectuals threatened for their commitment to democracy in their country.
+We're talking aboutconstitutional asylum.

-- A foreigner who has been granted protection by the UN High Commission in his country, but can no longer remain there.
+- A foreigner who has been granted protection by the United Nations High Commissioner for Refugees but can no longer remain there.

-It is awarded to an alien who does not meet the conditions for obtaining refugee status and who proves that he is exposed in his country to one of the following risks:
+It is granted to an alien who does not meet the conditions for refugee status and who proves that he is exposed in his country to one of the following risks: